What Makes Our School Special?

 Play Area &

-The Cottage Montessori has a large fenced in play area with a 10’ x 12’ sandbox.
-The space is used for gross motor activities and creative play.
+The Cottage Montessori has a large fenced-in play area with a 10’ x 12’ sandbox.
+This space is used for gross motor activities and creative play.
 The school site sits on one acre of woodsy property.
-Fruit, deciduous and evergreen trees enrich our botany studies.
-There is an ant hill that has been on the property for 16 years and families of deer that have been visiting us for a decade.
+Fruit, deciduous, and evergreen trees enrich our botany studies.
+There is an anthill that has been on the property for 16 years and families of deer that have been visiting us for a decade.

 Tea Time at Cottage Montessori